Ciara Mageean: Career

-Mageean tore her calf before the delayed 2020 Tokyo Olympics in 2021, and was eliminated in the heats of the 1500 m event.
+Mageean tore her calf before the delayed 2020 Tokyo Olympics in 2021 and was eliminated in the heats of the 1500 m event.

 She had a successful 2022 season in which she was coached by Helen Clitheroe with the Manchester-based New Balance team.
-Mageean chose to skip World Championships in Eugene, Oregon in July due to the Covid-19 contracted the previous month, and focused on the Birmingham Commonwealth Games and European Championships Munich 2022 held in August.
-This strategy was successful as she won silver medal in the 1500 m at both competitions, in each case finishing second to her Scottish rival Laura Muir.
+Mageean chose to skip the World Championships in Eugene, Oregon in July after contracting COVID-19 the previous month, and focused on the Birmingham Commonwealth Games and European Championships Munich 2022 held in August.
+She won the silver medal in the 1500 m at both competitions, in each case finishing second to Scottish athlete Laura Muir.
 On 2 September, the 30-year-old earned her first Diamond League victory, winning her specialist event at the Brussels' Memorial Van Damme ahead of Muir.
-Mageean broke for the first time the 4-minute barrier and Sonia O'Sullivan's Irish national record set back in 1995 by more than two seconds.
-She achieved a big personal best of 3:56.63 as her previous fastest time was 4:00.15, set in the 2019 World Championships final in Qatar.
-Six days later, she came second in a tactical race at the Zürich Diamond Race final, finishing only behind two-time Olympic and World champion Faith Kipyegon and beating a world-class field again.
+Mageean broke the four-minute barrier for the first time, and Sonia O'Sullivan's Irish record set in 1995, by more than two seconds.
+She achieved a personal best of 3:56.63, as her previous fastest time was 4:00.15, set in the 2019 World Championships final in Qatar.
+Six days later, she came second in a tactical race at the Zürich Diamond Race final, finishing only behind two-time Olympic and World champion Faith Kipyegon.

+In August 2023, Mageean finished fourth in the final of the World Championships 1500 m.

+On 23 December 2023, Mageean became the parkrun female record holder with a time of 15:13 set in Victoria Park, Belfast.

+On 9 June 2024, Mageean won the gold medal in the 1500 metres at the 2024 European Athletics Championships.

+Mageean withdrew from the 2024 Summer Olympics due to an Achilles injury.

 Personal life

-Mageean was awarded a UCD Ad Astra Elite Athlete Scholarship and graduated from University College Dublin with a BSc in Physiotherapy in 2017.
+Mageean was awarded a UCD Ad Astra Elite Athlete Scholarship and graduated from University College Dublin with a BSc in physiotherapy in 2017.

-Her cousin Conor plays hurling for Portaferry and she watched him win the 2020 Down Senior Hurling Championship.